Diploma in Silver Jewellery (26 Weeks)

 Installment 3: £1,050 before start of term 2

-Payments can be made by card, bank transfer, cash or cheque.
+Payments can be made by card, bank transfer or cash.

 To find out more give us a call on 0203 176 0546.
 If you would like to apply please complete this application form